Do I need to submit this project for CGS review?

 How do I submit the project?

-Note that we now prefer electronic versions of the geohazard and geotechnical reports!
+instructions for submitting a school project.
+Note that we now prefer electronic versions of the geohazard and geotechnical reports.

 How long will CGS take?